 Item Numbers 1.a. - 7.b.
 If you used anyone as an interpreter to read the Instructions and questions on this application to you in a language in which you are fluent, the interpreter must fill out this section, provide his or her name, the name and address of his or her business or organization (if any), his or her daytime telephone number, his or her mobile telephone number (if any), and his or her email address (if any).
 The interpreter must sign and date the application.

 Part 9.
-Contact Information, Declaration, and Signature of the Person Preparing this Application, if Other Than the Applicant
+Contact Information, Declaration, and Signature of the Person Preparing this Application, if Other Than the Authorized Individual

 Item Numbers 1.a. - 8.b.
-This section must contain the signature of the person who completed your application, if other than you, the applicant.
+This section must contain the signature of the person who completed your application, if other than you, the authorized individual of the regional center..
 If the same individual acted as your interpreter and your preparer, that person should complete both Part 8. and Part 9.
 If the person who completed this application is associated with a business or organization, that person should complete the business or organization name and address information.
 Anyone who helped you complete this application MUST sign and date the application.
 A stamped or typewritten name in place of a signature is not acceptable.
 If the person who helped you prepare your application is an attorney or accredited representative whose representation extends beyond preparation of this application, he or she also may be obliged to also submit a completed Form G-28, Notice of Entry of Appearance as Attorney or Accredited Representative, along with your application.

 Part 10.
 Additional Information